BYU-Hydroinformatics/baseflow_temp/docs/source/index.rst

 **Home**
 ========
-The baseflow Python package is designed to calculate baseflows
+The baseflow Python package is designed to ....

 .. toctree::